-- Completed new buildings, renovations, restorations, interior architecture and urban/ regional plans are eligible. - COTE Top Ten projects must be completed at least three months prior to the submission deadline.
+- Completed new buildings, renovations, restorations, interior architecture and urban/ regional plans are eligible. - COTE[®] Top Ten projects must be completed at least three months prior to the submission deadline.
 "Completion" is synonymous with "substantial completion" as defined in the standard AIA documents governing construction. - The entry is to be submitted by the architect. - Submitting firms are required to be signatory to the AIA 2030 Commitment.
 Firms that are not currently a signatory firm are required to join the 2030 Commitment to be considered for an award. - The submitting architect may qualify as a member of a design team, but is not required to be the projects lead.
 When one architect is not the sole author, all other participants contributing substantially to the design of the project must be given credit as part of the submission, regardless of professional discipline. - Throughout the entire application, please provide the full name of the project without revealing the name of the architect or firm.
-Inclusion of firm name will cause your submission to be removed from the projects reviewed by the jury. - A project that credits any 2017 AIA COTE Top Ten Awards jury member or his/her firm as architect, associate architect, consultant, or client is ineligible and will be disqualified if submitted.
+Inclusion of firm name in any materials submitted (including narrative text, supporting documents, or file names) will cause your submission to be removed from the projects reviewed by the jury. - A project that credits any 2019 AIA COTE[®] Top Ten Awards jury member or his/ her firm as architect, associate architect, consultant, or client is ineligible and will be disqualified if submitted.